Losing Weight Might Not Be Easy But it is No Mystery

-Foods high in fiber include vegetables and fruit, nuts, seeds, beans and whole grains.
-In patients trying to lose weight, like my type II diabetic patients, I usually advice they consume 30 – 50 grams of fiber a day— in the form of whole grains, beans, nuts, seeds and plenty of fresh fruits and vegetables.
+Foods high in fiber include vegetables and fruit, nuts, seeds, beans, and whole grains.
+In patients trying to lose weight, like my type II diabetic patients, I usually advise they consume 30 – 50 grams of fiber a day— in the form of whole grains, beans, nuts, seeds and plenty of fresh fruits and vegetables.

 When you do eat meat, avoid fatty meat; that is more than 12% fat.
 When consuming poultry remove the skin, and grilling the meat will also help reduce the fat content you are consuming.